How To Save Electricity During Winter

 7. Update your insulation

 If you’d like to go above and beyond with ensuring that your home is ready for the oncoming winter season, you can absolutely revisit your home’s insulation to see if there may be any room for improvement.
 Concrete insulation generally doesn’t contribute much to heat conservation in the home over their foam counterparts.
-Natural insulators such as glass wool or wood cellulose insulation can also be a valuable addition to any household as they’re designed to retain any available heat, making them particularly valuable for naturally keeping your home warm in winter, as well as cooler in summer.
+Vj panels such as glass wool or wood cellulose insulation can also be a valuable addition to any household as they’re designed to retain any available heat, making them particularly valuable for naturally keeping your home warm in winter, as well as cooler in summer.

 Be sure to book an electrical safety inspection with the All Electrics team to ensure your home’s ready for Melbourne’s next cold snap!